Patimburak Old Mosque: History

 Patimburak Old Mosque was built in 1870.
-There are two versions of the person responsible of building the mosque: the seventh king of Pertuanan Wertuarand Abuhari Kilian, the first imam of the mosque.
+There are two versions of the person responsible of building the mosque: the seventh king of Pertuanan Wertuar and Abuhari Kilian, the first imam of the mosque.

 During the colonial period, the mosque was hit by bombs by the Japanese army.
 This incident has left bullet holes in the pillars of the mosque.

 According to Musa Heremba, the imam of the mosque, the spread of Islam in Kokas cannot be separated from the influence of the Tidore Sultanate's power in the Papua region.
 In the 15th century, the rulers of Tidore began to convert to Islam.
 Sultan Ciri Leliatu was the first sultan to embrace Islam.
 Since then, Islam began to develop gradually in the sultanate territory, including Kokas.

 Musa Heremba said that the mosque building had undergone several renovations.
 Even though it maintains its original shape, the original material that has not been replaced is the four supporting pillars found in the mosque.